Dinmukhamed Kunaev: Jeltoqsan

 The decision to replace Kunayev, an ethnic Kazakh with Kolbin, an ethnic Russian who had never lived in the Kazakh SSR before set off three days of street rioting in Almaty, between 16 and 18 December 1986 – which were the first signs of ethnic strife during Gorbachev's tenure.
 In modern Kazakhstan, this revolt is called Jeltoqsan (meaning December in Kazakh).

 The protests were violently suppressed by the KGB, who detained 8.5 thousand people.
 More than 1,700 people were injured, and about 5.5 thousand people were interrogated.
 In addition, hundreds were convicted, received penalties, fired from work, expelled from school, and subjected to administrative fines.
 Almost immediately after the December events D.A.
 Kunayev began to be accused of "nationalism" and was named among the organisers of the so-called riots by Kolbin, who stated that the reason for the "forceful solution to the issue" was allegedly Kunayev's refusal to speak to the youth.
 However, this is untrue, as Kunayev volunteered to speak to the protestors, but was not allowed to by Second Secretary of the Kazakh Communist Party, Oleg Miroshkin.
 This version of events is backed up by the recollections of Anatoly Goryainy (chief of personal security, colonel of the KGB).

-In January 1987, D. A. Kunayev was removed from the Politburo of the Central Committee of the CPSU, and in June 1987 from the Central Committee of the CPSU.
+In January 1987, Kunayev was removed from the Politburo of the Central Committee of the CPSU, and in June 1987 from the Central Committee of the CPSU.
 The well-known lawyer, academician Salyk Zimanov later stated that: "The reprisals against the "Kunayevites" began, including anyone who treated Kunayev D.A. with respect or spoke positively about him...
 Among them were Kunayev's assistant D.A.
 Bekezhanov, the manager of the affairs of the Central Committee of the party A.G.
 Statenin, and the head of the special forces escort of the first secretary of the Communist Party of the Republic M.I.
 Akuev.
 All of them were arrested and convicted.
 They were even credited with allegedly being among the initiators of the December events."